Lehman Grad Launches Community PPE Distribution Project

-Rawan Aldasooky was alarmed when she learned of the toll that COVID-19 was taking on lower-income areas of the city where she lives, Yonkers .
-The pre-med chemistry major, who is graduating next week, is also in the process of applying to medical school, but she was determined to find some way to help.
+Rawan Aldasooky, '20, was alarmed when she learned of the toll that COVID-19 was taking on lower-income areas of the city where she lives, Yonkers.
+The pre-med chemistry major, who graduated last week, is also in the process of applying to medical school, but she was determined to find some way to help.
 With some creative thinking, resourcefulness, and the support of her extended family, Aldasooky started a public health project that has already aided over 200 people.

 “Originally, I wanted to volunteer at the hospital,” said Aldasooky.
 “But that wasn’t a possibility because of safety regulations.”

 Aldasooky then applied—and was hired—for a position as an EMT, but because courses were canceled, she was unable to obtain her CPR certification in time.